kodycode/PokeBot-Python/README.md

 4. Run the bot with `python bot.py` or `python3 bot.py`

+# Pull Requests

+If you think have a feature that's worthy of being on the main branch, I'd suggest you make a pull request and explain what this feature is.
+I'd prefer my bot to be the way it is and for others to modify the bot however they'd like for their own server, however I'm open to having more features.

 # Disclaimer
 **This in no way is meant to compete with the official [PokéBot](https://discordbots.org/bot/330488924449275916?utm_source=widget).
-This renedition was purely made for my own benefit and for my own server only.
+This renedition was purely made for my own benefit and for my own server.
 Pokémon assets belong to Wonder & Toast and can be found [here](https://github.com/Wonder-Toast/Pokemon-PNG).
 Pokéball assets that were not included in this repo, can be found [here](https://github.com/msikma/pokesprite).**